groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/licensing-and-configuration/groupdocs-annotation-java-inputstream-license-setup/_index.md

 }
 ```

-The try-with-resources pattern here is crucial - it ensures your InputStream gets closed properly, preventing resource leaks that can cause issues in long-running applications.
+The try‑with‑resources pattern here is crucial – it ensures your InputStream gets closed properly, preventing resource leaks that can cause issues in long‑running applications.

 ### Step 4: License Application with Validation